 Geographic

-<Geographic (geo) feature types form the principle content of the dataset and are fully defined by their associated attributes and information types.>
+<Geographic (geo) feature types form the principal content of the dataset and are fully defined by their associated attributes and information types.>

 Meta

 <Meta features contain information about other features within a data set.
 Information defined by meta features override the default metadata values defined by the data set descriptive records.
 Meta features must be used to their maximum extent to reduce meta attribution on individual features.>